-Knitting tension squares: what to do and why to do it
+Knitting gauge squares: what to do and why to do it

 Knitting a tension square to check your gauge is a sure-fire way to create knits that’ll fit you like a glove.
 In this tutorial we show you how it's done.

-You may have heard how important knitting tension squares is to getting the best result from your pattern, but exactly what is tension and why do you need to check it?
-In this article we’ll show you that knitting tension squares is easy, and well worth the effort!
-We’ll cover:
+Knitting tension square (or gauge square as it is known in the US) is really important for getting the best result from your pattern, but exactly what is gauge and why do you need to check it?
+In this article we'll show you that knitting gauge squares is easy, and well worth the effort!
+We'll cover:

-The tension you need to knit to is governed by your yarn weight and needle size, and is usually stated in the knitting pattern and on the yarn’s ball band.
-In our patterns you’ll see it written like this:
+The gauge you need to knit to is determined by your yarn weight and needle size, and is usually stated in the knitting pattern and on the yarn’s ball band.
+In our patterns you'll see it written like this:

 Step 1